H4TIEL/CC_Projects/Lab2/README.md

 Running this command generates a table-drive scanner `lex.yy.c`  a source file containing tonnes of C code that implements a finite automata encoding all defined patterns and including the code for the actions specified.

-This is the output of the scanner which in turn can be fed into the parse to perform intended actions.
+This is the output of the scanner which in turn can be fed into the parser to perform intended actions.